defcronyke/perfect-dark-netplay-steam-controller/README.md

 # Perfect Dark NetPlay with Steam Controller
 A working config for playing emulated N64 Perfect Dark on Kaillera (netplay) with steam controllers on Windows.

+This document was created because there were problems with every other set of instructions I found about Perfect Dark netplay.
+They either had graphics or input bugs, making it unplayable, and I had to figure this out on my own after a long night/morning of trial-and-error.

 1. Download [Mupen64++](http://www.emulator-zone.com/doc.php/n64/mupen64plusplus.html) and extract it somewhere.